We hope you’re having fun riding your longboard that you got after reading about it from our AuthorityAdviser buyer guide review.

 Taking care of your longboards is not just for it to look sleek and new.
 It can help ensure your safety, especially when using it daily.
 Longboard accidents are sometimes caused by lack of tending.
 It can further help in keeping the board in shape so you can enjoy a long equipment lifetime.

-Now, you might be worried about its costs and is on the verge of closing the page.
-Let me stop you there.
 If there is one thing I can assure you, it is that all these tips are inexpensive and simple too.
 All you need is a few minutes of your time and you can get a dose of your fun and adrenaline.

 Don’t commit that mistake.
 You have it clean it up.
 Wiping the deck with water or regular cleaning solution will not cut.
 You will need materials that are suited to the surface of the deck.
 Rat Vision recommends using a sander cleaner and grip gum to brush through the deck even to its deep ends.
 For the brush, you can use wire or brass since these are sturdier, but softer to prevent deck damage.